 From among all nominations an interdisciplinary faculty selection committee will determine the recipients of the following 15 awards.

-- Ten All-University Graduate Teaching Awards, each of which carries a $500 award, an engraved Jefferson Cup, and a certificate in honor of the achievement.
+- Ten All-University Graduate Teaching Awards, each of which carries a $500 award, and a certificate in honor of the achievement.

 - Three Distinguished Graduate Teaching Awards, conferred to the top graduate instructors in the following areas: